wolfjazz/fixed-point-math/doc/Documentation.md

 While user-defined literals offer a significant advantage in code clarity and type safety, there is a limitation to their usage.
 Each literal can only be bound once per compilation unit to a specific `Q` type.
 This restriction ensures that literals are consistently associated with their respective types throughout a single file, preventing conflicts and ambiguities.

-However, it is often practical for certain literals to be used across the entire application.
+Nevertheless, it is often practical for certain literals to be used across the entire application.
 To accommodate this, such literals should be defined in a core header file.
 This centralized approach allows for the universal application of the literal across multiple files, ensuring consistent usage and behavior throughout the application.

 ##### Provided Literals in fpm Library